-The Cellon section represents the stratotype for the Silurian of the Eastern and Southern Alps (WALLISER, 1964) and the "Plöcken facies" is developed here as a shallow to moderately deep marine carbonate series (FLÜGEL et al., 1977).
-The condensed nature of the sequence of the Cellon is clearly demonstrated when correlated with the thicknesses of the same intervals of the more basinal facies of mainly graptolitic shales of the Oberbuchach section and the even more condensed Rauchkofel Boden section.
-Underlain by the Uggwa Limestone and clastic Plöcken Fm. the carbonate sequence of the Plöcken Facies were deposited in a relatively shallow environment, periodically effected by storm currents, with intervals of reduced deposition and non-sedimentation in an overall transgressive sequence.
-The pelagic Kok Formation consists of a transgressive carbonate series with alternating black shales and dark grey to slightly red micritic lenticular limestones occuring at the base of the formation in the upper Llandovery and brown-red ferruginous limestones with abundant nautiloids and frequent stylolites in the Wenlock - lower Ludlow.
-Two deepening events are documented within the formation: at the transition between the Llandovery and Wenlock and between the Wenlock and Ludlow (SCHÖNLAUB 1997).
-WENZEL (1997, fig. 7) also illustrates several variations of the oxygen Isotope ratio throughout the Kok Formation in particular at the transition of the Llandovery/Wenlock and Wenlock/Ludlow.
-Frequent levels showing bioturbation and condensed brachiopod accumulations also demonstrate changes in hydrodynamic regime (K. AZMY et al. 1998).
+periodically effected by storm currents, with intervals of reduced deposition and non-sedimentation in an overall transgressive sequence.
+The pelagic Kok Formation consists of a transgressive carbonate series with alternating black shales and dark grey to slightly red micritic lenticular limestones occurring at the base of the formation in the Late Llandovery and brown-red ferruginous limestones with abundant nautiloids and frequent stylolites in the Wenlock -Early Ludlow.
+Two deepening events are documented within the formation: at the transition between the Llandovery and Wenlock and between the Wenlock and Ludlow (SCHÖN-LAUB, 1997).
+WENZEL (1997, Fig. 6) also illustrates several variations of the oxygen isotope ratio throughout the Kok Formation, in particular at the transition of the Llandovery/ Wenlock and Wenlock/Ludlow.
+Frequent levels showing bioturbation and condensed brachiopod accumulations also demonstrate changes in hydrodynamic regime (AZMY et al., 1998).

-The alternating rapid deposition of black shales and laminated micrites with more time-rich light grey nodular micrites with an abundant nautiloid fauna of the Cardiola Formation (Ludlow) indicate a slightly deeper offshore environment with probable contemporary non-deposition taking place.
-Current activity of varying hydrodynamic regime is evidenced by these accumulations and periodic increases in oxygen content throughout the sequence may be implied from the concentrations of brachiopods /bivalves and pockets of chondrites.
+The alternating rapid deposition of black shales and laminated micrites with light grey nodular micrites with an abundant nautiloid fauna of the Cardiola Formation (Ludlow) indicate a slightly deeper offshore environment with probable contemporary non-deposition taking place.
+Current activity of varying hydrodynamic regime is evidenced by these accumulations and periodic increases in oxygen content throughout the sequence may be implied from the concentrations of brachiopods/bivalves and pockets of chondrites.

-A more stable pelagic environment is developed in the Alticola and Megaerella Limestones from the upper Ludlow continuing into the Prídolí (SCHÖNLAUB, 1997) represented by a transgressive carbonate series of grey to dark pink micritic limestones with a variety of bed thickness and frequent stylolites The beds decrease in thickness in the Pridoli and alternate with interbedded laminated micrites with a dominant nautiloid and brachiopod fauna.
+A more stable pelagic environment is developed in the Alticola and Megaerella Limestones from the upper Ludlow continuing into the Pridoli (SCHÖNLAUB, 1997) represented by a transgressive carbonate series of grev to dark pink micritic limestones with a variety of bed thickness and frequent stylolites.
+The beds decrease in thickness in the Pridoli and alternate with interbedded laminated micrites with a dominant nautiloid and brachiopod fauna.
 Several deepening events marked by the development of black shales have been documented within the uppermost levels of the Pridoli.
 An offshore setting frequently ventilated by currents of varying energy is envisaged for the upper Ludlow and Pridoli sequences of the Alticola Limestone.
-The Megaerella Limestone (Pridoli in age) comprises the upper Pridoli and Silurian / Devonian boundary transgressive sequences of biodetritus-rich carbonates, lenticular micrites and black shales.
+The Megaerella Limestone (Pridoli in age) comprises the late Pridoli and Silurian/Devonian boundary transgressive sequences of biodetritus-rich carbonates, lenticular micrites and black shales.
 The boundary between the Silurian and Devonian is drawn based on conodonts with the first occurrence of Icriodus woschmidti (WALLISER, 1964).
-However, the first evidence from graptolites of Lochkovian age is found in bed 50 with the occurrence of M. uniformis (JAEGER, 1975).
+However, the first evidence from graptolites of Lochkovian age is found with the occurrence of M. uniformis (JAEGER, 1975).

-There appears to be a distinct gradation of beds upwards towards the Silurian / Devonian boundary indicating that the hydrodynamic regime is constantly changing with the shallowest point being reached at the base of the Rauchkofel limestone (Lochovian) with the occurrence of a bryozoan fauna.
+There appears to be a distinct gradation of beds upwards towards the Silurian/Devonian boundary indicating that the hydrodynamic regime is constantly changing with the shallowest point being reached at the base of the Rauchkofel limestone (Lochkovian) with the occurrence of a bryozoan fauna.

-The large oxygen isotope ratio excursion shown by WENZEL (1997) at the boundary may be supported by the more ventilated setting implied by the bryozoan fauna.
-PRIEWALDER (1997) indicates a rich chitinozoan fauna from the Pridoli - Lochkovian interval therefore the depositional environment was of a low hydrodynamic regime favorable for their preservation.
+The large oxygen isotope ratio excursion shown by WEN-ZEL (1997) at the boundary may be supported by the more ventilated setting implied by the bryozoan fauna.
+PRIEWAL-DER (1997) indicates a rich chitinozoan fauna from the Pridoli-Lochkovian interval therefore the depositional environment was of a low hydrodynamic regime favorable for their preservation.

 The intermediate "Findenig Facies" occurs between the shallow water condensed sequences outlined above and the starving basinal facies.
-It consists of the interbedded black graptolitic shales, marks and blackish carbonates of the Nölbling Formation which is locally underlain by a quartzose sandstone.
+It consists of the interbedded black graptolitic shales, marls and blackish carbonates of the Nölbling Formation, which is locally underlain by a quartzose sandstone.